31 Altitude Definitions & Measurement

 Other Useful Online Resources

-There are many internet resources that discuss altimetry and the practical use of altimeters in aviation.
+Many internet resources discuss altimetry and the practical use of altimeters in aviation.
 Here are just a few worth investigating:

 - Read here what the FAA officially has to say about altimeters.